perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **What is NTFS?**
 	- Introduced with Windows NT
 	- Main file system for Windows 8 or later
-	- What are some improvements NTFS has over FAT?
+	- **What are some improvements NTFS has over FAT?**
 		- Provides more information about a file
 		- Gives more control over files and folders
+	- Known as a journaling file system
 		- **What does it mean when NTFS is known as a journaling file system?**
 			- Records transaction before system deletes file
 - **What is inside a NTFS disk?**
 	- First data set - **Partition Boot Sector**
 	- **Master File Table (MFT)**